internet4000/find/readme.md

 ```

 3. Make the new Find search engine your default search engine.
-4. Now you should be able to use the functionalities from your URL bar.
+4. Now you should be able to use the functionalities from your URL
+   bar.

+The mobile installation is not the easiest, but works on
+Firefox; web-browsers are making their bread and butter on the default
+search engines, and our queries.

 ## Usage details

-By default (if you don't use any `!` prefix, or if it is not used), your search queries will
+By default (if you don't use any symbol prefix, or the one you use
+does not exist), your search queries will go to
-go to [DuckDuckGo](https://duckduckgo.com), "the search engine that
+[DuckDuckGo](https://duckduckgo.com) ("the search engine that doesn't
-doesn't track you".
+track you").

-> Note: it is possible and easy to change your default search
+> Note: it is possible and easy to change your default search engine,
+> just overwrite the engine under the id `d` (`!d`; **d** for
-> engine.
-It is explained later, for example your could Write `#add !
+> default).
+It is explained later, but for example your could write `#add !
-> d https://encrypted.google.com/search?q={}` to make it Google
+> d https://encrypted.google.com/search?q={}` to make Google your
+> default search engine.

-All the idea with `Find!` is to use the following **symbols** and
+All the idea with Find is to use the following **symbols** and
-**engines** in your search.
+**engines** in your search (and define your custom).

 ### Symbols

-Symbols offer a way to give semantic meaning to engines, to organize
-what the engines do:
+If what you write in Find starts by one of these **symbols**, Find
+will try to decrypt your query to see if it can do something iwth it.

+All available symbols are:
 - `!` = search
 - `+` = action
 - `&` = build
 - `#` = command (no custom engines)

-If what you write in Find starts by one of these **symbols**, Find will
-check the query to see if it contains an **engine**.
-- if there are no engine, your query just goes to the default search
+- no symbol, your query goes untouched to the default search engine

-  engine
-- if there is an engine, find will use it with your query
+Symbols are a way to give semantic meaning to engines.
+It should help
+organize what the engines do, what parameter and query they can take.

 Let's see what engines are available for each symbols.

-### Engines by Symbols
+### Engines by symbols

 For an up-to date list of default engines by symbols, you can look at the
 beginning of the `main.js` file.
 All the symbols and engines are